 Mrs B Kirkwood - Foundation and RE Governor

 "This is my second time being part of a Governing Body.
 My late husband and all three of my children attended Holy Family school.
 I was also school secretary for 20 years and had the pleasure of working for 3 great headteachers.
 My interests are gardening, walking, reading, knitting and spending time with my family.
 I have such happy memories of Holy Family; being a Governor is a great way to continue offering my services."

 Mr C Kelly- Parent Governor

 Mrs B Crosthwaite - Staff Governor

 "I have worked at Holy Family for 20 years and was a pupil here as a child.
 My main role in school is Learning Mentor/Family Support Worker, which means I offer support to vulnerable families, monitor attendance and deal with any child protection issues.
-I have been a Governor for 7 years and I am Chair of the Pupil Support sub-committee."
+I have been a Governor for a long time now and I am Chair of the Teaching and Pupil Support sub-committee."

 Mr P McQuillen Strong - Headteacher

 "As headteacher I have a place on the Governing Body.
 My role is to ensure the Governors are made aware of issues in school and answer questions posed by the Governors during Governors’ meetings and Sub-Committee meetings."

 "When I became Deputy Head at Holy Family, I also became an Associate Governor, and have done this role for 5 years.
 By being an Associate Governor I can support the Governing Body by attending full Governors Meetings and sub-committee meetings.
 As SENCO I can inform Governors about the provision we make for our special needs children and our Pupil Premium children.
 Both my daughter and son attended Holy Family before starting high school."